Severson-Group/docs.amdc.dev/source/getting-started/user-guide/code-profiling.md

 This tells the scheduler to automatically record timing statistics for each task.
 Note that, in addition to user tasks, this will profile all system-level tasks as well.
-Since addition code must be executed to record the timing statistics, profiling the code necessarily has some timing overhead.
+Since additional code must be executed to record the timing statistics, profiling the code necessarily has some timing overhead.

 ```{attention}
 Profiling code introduces a small overhead to the system scheduler timing, resulting in slightly less overall timing slack.